yath/hpfwunp/README.md

 set the `-intermediates_prefix` to a filename prefix they should be dumped to.
 Also see the `-v` option to increase the log level.

+The `-only_dump_srec` option can be used to produce an SREC file that can be written to the printer in “hp reflash” mode (enter from boot menu: long press power until USB LED lights up, enter with HOME, HOME, BACK, HOME).

 The `ghidra_import.py` script can be used on the `.romnosi_text` image to load additional segments.
 For headless usage, a `ghidra_import.properties` with the text `Select metadata JSON OK = <path to app.json>` can be created in the same